dasarpai/old.dasarpai.github.io/_wiablog/2023-01-16-Continuum-of-life.md

 If not then you believe in a philosophy that do not think so much,
 life is already messy, therefore if we think more
-there will create some more confusion.
+that will create some more confusion.
 Therefore, eat what you like, and behave the way it suits you
 or what is suitable as per the law, make money,
 enjoy life, thinking doesn't solve any problem,